-13. Estimated Cost, Compensation, and Support Staff:
+12. Estimated Cost, Compensation, and Staff Support:

-The Congressionally enacted funding level for operating the CSRB is \$3,200,000 which includes program and salaries (i.e. administrative expenses, contract support and seven full-time equivalent employees).
+The estimated annual cost of operating the CSRB is approximately \$2,800,000, which includes administrative expenses, contract support, and five Full-Time Equivalent employees to support the CSRB.

-14. Designated Federal Officer:
+13. Designated Federal Officer:

 The CISA Director shall appoint full-time permanent employees to serve as the Designated Federal Officer (DFO) and Alternate DFOs (ADFO).
-The DFO or ADFO shall approve and schedule all CSRB meetings at the request of the Chair, approve meeting agendas, attend all CSRB and subcommittee meetings, ensure approval of meeting minutes, adjourn any meeting when the DFO determines adjournment is appropriate, chair meetings in the absence of the Chair and Deputy Chair, and submit reports to the Secretary.
+The DFO or ADFO shall approve and schedule all CSRB meetings at the request of the Chair, approve meeting agendas, attend all CSRB and subcommittee meetings, adjourn any meeting when the DFO determines adjournment is appropriate, chair meetings in the absence of the Chair and Deputy Chair, and submit reports to the Secretary.